kanishkshah/HH/README.md

 # Technical description:

 It uses Unique Network to setup NFTs (mostly Native NFTs) for the project.
-Some of these will be made dynamic going forward (say the FIA changes their decision or applies a post race penalty).
+Some of these will be made dynamic going forward (say the FIA changes their decision or applies a post race penalty). uses NFTs for Authentication.
+Also uses it for redemptions, game logic.

 # Tasklist: